MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-web-service.md

 1. From your local R IDE, log in to Microsoft R Server **with your credentials** using the appropriate authentication function from [the `mrsdeploy` package](../operationalize/mrsdeploy-connection.md) (`remoteLogin` or `remoteLoginAAD`).

    For simplicity, the following code uses the basic local `admin` account for authentication with the `remoteLogin` function and `session = false` so that no remote R session is started.
-Learn more about authenticating with Active Directory LDAP or Azure Active directory, the authentication functions, and their arguments in the article: ["Connecting to R Server from mrsdeploy"](../operationalize/mrsdeploy-connection.md).
+Learn more about authenticating with Active Directory LDAP or Azure Active directory, the authentication functions, and their arguments in the article: "[Connecting to R Server from mrsdeploy](../operationalize/mrsdeploy-connection.md)."

    >[!IMPORTANT]